Victoria Villarroel Wears Risqué Lace Lingerie In New Instagram Post

 The second image featured a close-up look of her body from her upper thighs to her chest.
 While her face was not shown, viewers were still satisfied with the view.

 Victoria wore a black bra-and-panty combo that flaunted her fantastic figure and ample assets.
 The bra featured classic balconette cups that were mostly made of lace.
-The cups were cut so small that it hardly contained her perky breasts.
+The cups were cut so small, they hardly contained her perky breasts.
 Notably, the piece was see-through, but the angle obscured her nipples from exposure.
 Its plunging neckline exposed a generous amount of cleavage, which made some of her viewers feel excited.
 The stretchable band that hugged her midriff had the signature Lounge logo printed in white.

 She sported matching panties that were also made of the same lacy material.
 The waistband had the brand’s logo repeatedly printed on it.
 The high-cut design also exposed plenty of skin around her bikini area.